Things to Do in Jerez de la Frontera

 Welcome to the Free Tour of the city of wine, horses and flamenco.

-An entertaining and educational tour of the centre of Jerez de la Frontera, one of the main "cradles" of Flamenco, where we will see its most outstanding monuments and answer some questions.
+An entertaining and educational tour of the center of Jerez de la Frontera, the "capital" of Flamenco, where we will see its most outstanding monuments and answer some questions.

 - Arenal Square